Cheyney University

-Cheyney University of Pennsylvania is a public historically black university in Cheyney, Pennsylvania, United States.
+Cheyney University of Pennsylvania (CU) is a public historically black university in Cheyney, Pennsylvania, United States.
 Founded in 1837 as the Institute for Colored Youth, it is the oldest of all historically black colleges and universities (HBCUs) in the United States.
 It is a member of the Pennsylvania State System of Higher Education and the Thurgood Marshall College Fund.
 The university offers bachelor's degrees and is accredited by the Middle States Commission on Higher Education.

 History

-Built on land donated by the prominent Cheyney family, the university was founded as the African Institute in February 1837 and renamed the Institute for Colored Youth (ICY) in April 1837.
+Cheyney University's antecedent was established within the City of Philadelphia as the African Institute in February 1837 and renamed the Institute for Colored Youth (ICY) in April 1837.
 The African Institute was founded by Richard Humphreys, a Quaker philanthropist who bequeathed $10,000, one-tenth of his estate, to design and establish a school to educate people of African descent and prepare them as teachers.